nishandhkr/blog/index.md

 ---
-title: The power of truth
+title: "The power of truth"
 ---